NimbusAPI/nimbusapi.github.io/_posts/2014-03-09-Request-Response.md

 	}

-This looks somewhat awkward, but where associating the request type with our expected response type.
+This looks somewhat awkward, but we're associating the request type with our expected response type.
 Now we can put it on the bus like this:

 	var response = await bus.Request(new AccountDetailsRequest{AccountID=1234});